Back to Alabama

 What This Bill Does

-• Permits retired employees with 25 years of service and a legal license to work as assistant district attorneys for up to $52,000 per year without affecting their retirement pay.
+• Allows retired lawyers with at least 25 years of service to work as assistant district attorneys if they earn $52,000 or less per year.

-• Increases the number of years required to qualify for certain jobs from 25 to 30 by adding one more year each year until it reaches 30 in 2032.
+• Increases the required years of service for these special job exceptions by one each year until it reaches 30 years in 2032.

 Who It Names or Affects

-• Retired state employees from the Employees' Retirement System or Teachers' Retirement System.
+• Retired members of the Employees' Retirement System and Teachers' Retirement System.

 Terms To Know